AdobeDocs/campaign.en/help/v8/connect/ac-ajo.md

 ---
 title: Work with Adobe Campaign and Adobe Journey Optimizer
 description: Learn how to work with Campaign and Journey Optimizer
 role: Admin, User
 level: Beginner, Intermediate
+exl-id: 52d8e2a5-9fdf-498a-bdbd-13a9935a94d6
 ---
 # Work with Campaign and Adobe Journey Optimizer